top of page

 Governor Krisiti Noem appointed her to the Second Century Habitat Fund Board where she continues to share her love for the outdoors and habitat.

 In 2006, Tami started working at Paul Nelson Farm where she eventually became the general manager.
 After 15 years as GM of PNF, Tami took a job with Rieger Creek Lodge in Selby, SD as the general manager.
+These jobs lead her to start consulting and working to help other lodges in the state.

 Tami lives in Selby with her children, Teagan Grace and Cooper Dean.